NOAA-GFDL/MDTF-diagnostics/doc/sphinx/convective_transition_diag.rst

 The observed (small markers) and simulated precipitation (large markers) in panel (a) sharply picks up as CWV exceeds a certain threshold, known as the critical CWV [see panel (e) below for how it is defined, and panel (i) for the values].
 Here, the column integrated saturation humidity :math:`\widehat{q_{sat}}` (units: mm) is used as a bulk measure of the tropospheric temperature.
 As the bulk tropospheric temperature increases, the pickup of precipitation occurs at higher CWV.
 The probability of precipitation in panel (b) exhibits a similar pickup behavior.
 The AM4 model examined here can reasonably simulate the observed pickup of precipitation, with slightly higher probability than observed.

 In panel (c), the observed PDFs of CWV display characteristic shapes that depend on the bulk tropospheric temperature.
 At low temperature, the PDF peaks at a low CWV value, below which the PDF drops rapidly, and above which the PDF decreases slowly until reaching a cutoff .
 As temperature increases, another peak around critical develops with the low-CWV peak diminishing.
 The rapid drop of PDF for CWV above critical [see panel (g) below] is consistent with the pickup of precipitation, i.e., precipitation becomes an effective moisture sink in this regime.
 It has been noted that low-level convergence tends to be associated with high-CWV events, while low-level divergence is associated with low-CWV events.
 The AM4 model reasonably reproduces the observed CWV PDF with noticeably more above-critical events.
-However, given the uncertainty associated with the CWV retrievals used here (RSS TMI data products, version 7.1; `Wentz et al. 2015 <4>`_), especially at high values, we cannot conclude that the model misbehaves in the high-CWV regime.
+However, given the uncertainty associated with the CWV retrievals used here (RSS TMI data products, version 7.1; :ref:`Wentz et al. 2015 <4>`), especially at high values, we cannot conclude that the model misbehaves in the high-CWV regime.

 2) Collapsed statistics
 ^^^^^^^^^^^^^^^^^^^^^^^